 Hike the Craggy Gardens Trail, climbing through a beautiful high-elevation forest filled with blooming rhododendron, wild blueberries and wildflowers to stunning summit views just off the Blue Ridge Parkway.

-This hike on the Craggy Gardens Trail climbs from the Craggy Gardens Visitor Center just off the Blue Ridge Parkway, trekking through a beautiful forest to a grassy summit meadow.
+This hike climbs from the Blue Ridge Parkway, trekking through a beautiful forest to a grassy summit meadow.
 At the summit, blooming rhododendron are abundant in June, and blueberries and blackberries are plentiful in late summer months.
 And views are plentiful, too.
-Departing the summit, the hike dips through a lush forest of gnarled trees to the Craggy Gardens picnic area and then retraces back to visitor center.
+Departing the summit, the hike dips through a lush forest of gnarled trees to a grassy picnic area and then retraces back to visitor center.
 It’s a great hike and makes a great setting for a cool, breezy summertime picnic on the Blue Ridge Parkway.

-Craggy Gardens Trail: the hike
+Craggy Gardens: the hike

 A side trail hikes south from the pavilion, trekking through the summit’s vast, open, grassy expanses to patches of wildflowers and scattered old, gnarly-branched hardwoods.
 Beyond the stretches of the high-elevation meadow, views of the surrounding rolling mountains of the Pisgah National Forest extend far onto the horizon.
 Craggy Pinnacle is the nearby prominent peak to the northeast, and the Black Mountain Range, including the highest mountains east of the Mississippi River, Mount Mitchell and Mount Craig, are visible to the distant northwest.